neilsheps/overkill-xiaoxiang-jbd-bms-ble-reader/README.md

 This simple code reads a Overkill Solar (XiaoXiang) BMS's cell voltages and summary information (overall voltage, current, SOC% and other fields) through BLE.
 It works on Adafruit's nrf52 based devices.

-I've keep code splatter to a minimum, and this single C++ file (it can be renamed as a .ino) Does this:
+I've keep code splatter to a minimum, and this single C++ file (it can be renamed as a .ino) does this:
 - Scans for devices
 - Finds BMSes named XiaoXiang and with the required service (0000ff00-0000-1000-8000-00805f9b34fb)
 - Initiates a connection with them